gaborkukucska/TrippleEffect/README.md

 <!-- # START OF FILE README.md -->
 # TrippleEffect 🧑‍🚒🧑‍🏫👩‍🔧

 **TrippleEffect** is an asynchronous, collaborative multi-agent framework designed with a browser-based user interface 🌐, optimized for environments like Termux 📱.
 It allows multiple Language Model (LLM) agents 🤖🤖🤖 to work together on complex tasks, coordinated through a central backend and managed via a web UI.
-It aims for extensibility and supports various LLM API providers, including **OpenAI**, **Ollama**, and **OpenRouter** (and can be extended to others like LiteLLM, Google, Anthropic, etc.).
+It aims for extensibility and supports various LLM API providers, including **OpenRouter**, **Ollama**, and **OpenAI** (and can be extended to others like LiteLLM, Google, Anthropic, etc.).

 ## 🎯 Core Concept

 The system orchestrates multiple LLM agents, whose number and specific configurations (**provider**, model, persona, system prompt, etc.) are defined in a central `config.yaml` file ⚙️.
 Users interact with the system through a web interface to submit tasks via text 📝 (voice 🎤, camera 📸, file uploads 📁 are planned future features).

 The agents, loaded based on the configuration:
-*   Interact with their configured LLM provider (**OpenAI**, **Ollama**, **OpenRouter**, etc.).
+*   Interact with their configured LLM provider (**OpenRouter**, **Ollama**, **OpenAI**, etc.).
 *   Can work concurrently on the same task.
 *   Collaborate and delegate sub-tasks (future phase 🤝).
 *   Utilize tools within sandboxed environments 🛠️ (supported across providers where models allow).